Saint Patrick: Commentary

 Joseph Nagy, Conversing with Angels: Literary Myths of Medieval Ireland (Dublin: Four Courts 1997): "From the realms of hagiography and vernacular literature predicated on hagiographic themes, talk with angels and ancients has provided the texts' legitimating core.
 Patrick, in the world of his lives and the world he inhabits in vernacular or metasaga, is sought out by an angel who speaks with him, and as a result of this conversion/conversation, Patrick returns to his "past"', Ireland, and revives that past in order to speak with its representatives, convince them and reform them in a Christian image." (p.325).
 Also - by way of context: "Recovering the past, according to this variation on the theme of reviving the dead, is a way of revitalizing the present, or removing the cap that marks off the past and making the past productively open-ended, a source of paradigm and inspiration for the future" (Ibid., p.323).
 [Both the foregoing quoted in Fionntán de Brun, in ‘Temporality and Revivalism’ [UU Research Series, April 2011].

 Charles Doherty, ‘Kingship In Early Ireland’, in Tara: A Study of an Exceptional Kingship and Landscape, ed.
 Edel Bhreathnach (Dublin: Discovery Programme 2005): ‘Acallam na Senórach designates fían-members as maic ríg “kings’ sons” with regard to the preponderantly youthful and aristocratic make-up of such bands.
 [16] As McCone has shown, with a great wealth of detail, the Church was an inveterate opponent of this institution in Irish society - not surprisingly since they preyed on the settled community.
 [1] It was an institution that prepared young men as warriors and presumably allowed the natural leaders of the next generation to emerge.
 Operating on the margins of society in the forests and wilderness, they returned to the settled community on reaching adulthood and on coming into their inheritance.
 Was Patrick going on a circuit like a lord with his retinue; or was he attempting to create a Christian fían-soldiers of Christ, as opposed to the soldiers of the Devil (as fían members came to be regarded by the Church)?
 [2] If this was Patrick’s intention, then it was an experiment that did not succeed, as McCone’s analysis makes very clear.
 Either way, Patrick had access to those who would be the elite of the next generation and some of whom would become kings.
 It is likely too that they would have received an education from him (some became monks), and some, at least, must have achieved a degree of literacy’ (His notes cite [1] Kim McCone, Pagan Past and Christian Present in Early Irish Literature (Maynooth [1990]), and [2] Thomas Charles-Edwards, Early Christian Ireland; also quotes from Tirechan's account of Patrick's meeting with the daughters of Laoghaire [infra], and a passage from his Letters to Coroticus [infra].
-(For full-text version of this article, see RICORSO Library, “Criticism > Celtiana”, via index or direct.]
+(For full-text copy of this article, see RICORSO Library, “Criticism > Celtiana”, via index or direct.]

 [ top ]